Skip to content

 After creating Wallaby config file to override automatic defaults in JetBrains IDEs, you may edit (or create a new) wallaby.js Run Configuration by selecting Edit configurations from the drop-down menu in the top right-hand corner of the navigation bar, or from the Run menu.
 In the run configuration editor set Configuration Type filed value to Configuration File.

-For example, to use Jest auto-configuration with a custom Jest config path, you may create the following Wallaby config file:
+For example, to use Jest auto-configuration with a custom Jest config path, you may create the following Wallaby config file in your project’s root:

 module.exports = () => {